 In addition, the Company holds non-cash collateral in the form of debt securities in respect of initial and variation margin posted by clearing participants.
-The fair value of this collateral was \$935m as at 31 December 2014 (2013: \$nil).
+The fair value of this collateral was \$2,015,000,000 as at 31 December 2015 (2014: \$935,000,000).

 The Company also holds securities as collateral in respect of its investments in overnight triparty reverse repurchase agreements under which it is obliged to return equivalent securities to the investment counterparties at maturity of the reverse repurchase agreements.
-The fair value of this collateral was \$9,316m as at 31 December 2014 (2013: \$nil).
+The fair value of this collateral was \$7,911,000,000 as at 31 December 2015 (2014: \$9,316,000,000).

-The collateral held, together with certain short term debt securities accounted for as cash and cash equivalents amounting to \$590m as at 31 December 2014 (2013: \$nil) have been repledged to its investment agents and custodian banks under first floating charge and security arrangements for the settlement and depository services they provide in respect of the collateral and investments held.
+The collateral held, together with certain short term debt securities accounted for as cash and cash equivalents amounting to \$639,000,000 as at 31 December 2015 (2014: \$590,000,000) have been repledged to its investment agents and custodian banks under first floating charge and security arrangements for the settlement and depository services they provide in respect of the collateral and investments held.
 The floating charge could convert to a fixed charge in the event of contract termination, or default or insolvency of the Company.
-The collateral held by was not recorded on the statement of financial position as at 31 December 2014.
+The collateral held by was not recorded on the statement of financial position as at 31 December 2015.